JiaqiP/AI-algorithms/README.md

 # AI-algorithms
-This repo contains AI algorithm implementations for learning purpose.
-It is initially created for sorting the course work done in Uppsala University but may include other releated implementations in the future.
+This repo contains AI algorithms implemented for learning purpose.
+It is initially created for sorting the course projects done in Uppsala University but may include other releated implementations in the future.

 ## File descriptions